Tesla rival Nio tumbles to record low after deliveries disappoint

 Nio, whose second-quarter losses nearly doubled, also canceled its post-earnings conference call, saying the earnings statement had the required information.

-The company counts Chinese internet giant Tencent Holdings (0700.HK) and Hillhouse Capital Management as its shareholders, had raised $1 billion last year in an initial public offering, valuing it at $6.4 billion.
+The company counts Chinese internet giant Tencent Holdings (0700.HK) and Hillhouse Capital Management as its shareholders, and raised $1 billion last year in an initial public offering that valued it at $6.4 billion.
 In May, Nio signed a pact with a government-backed fund for an investment of about $1.5 billion. (reut.rs/2ldpU8j)

 Nio also plans to reduce its global headcount to 7,800 by the end of the third quarter from the 10,000 employees it had in January.
 Reuters had reported on the job cuts last month.

 The company said its vehicle sales fell nearly 8% to 1.41 billion yuan ($198.40 million) from 1.54 billion yuan in the preceding quarter.
-Nio sold 3,140 ES8 cars in the quarter, down from 3,989 cars in the first quarter.
-It sold just 413 cars of its cheaper ES6 model.
+Nio sold 3,140 ES8 cars in the quarter, down from 3,989 in the first quarter.
+It sold just 413 of its cheaper ES6 model.

+“In an environment of softer macro-economic and auto market conditions, we continue to work hard to expand our market penetration,” Chief Executive Officer William Bin Li said in a statement.

 Nio expects deliveries in the third quarter to be between 4,200 and 4,400 units, 18.2% to 23.8% higher from the second quarter.